Battle of Toulouse (1814): French defences

 Toulouse lies on the Garonne, which runs into the city from the south-west, then turns and exits to the north-west.
 Just east of the Garonne, the smaller Hers-Mort (Hers) (Note: Contemporary British sources call this river the "Ers", and this name is frequently used in secondary sources – see for example the map of the battle.) runs past the city from the south-east to the north-east, forming a narrow corridor.
 To attack the city from the north, Wellington's main force would have to cross to the east bank of the Garonne, then drive south-east down the corridor between the two rivers.

 West of the Garonne lies the fortified suburb of St-Cyprien.
-Marshal Soult's defensive perimeter was anchored on the Languedoc Canal to the north, with three strategic bridgeheads at Pont Jumeaux (northwest), Pont des Minimes (north) and Pont de Matabiau (north-east).
-Each bridge was heavily fortified with a robust redoubt, providing a strong defensive anchor.
-The Heights of Calvinet (also known as Mont Rave) situated east of the city and west of the Hers River, were fortified with multiple redoubts, forming a formidable defensive stronghold.
+Marshal Soult's defensive perimeter was anchored on the Languedoc Canal to the north, with three strategic bridgeheads at Ponts Jumeaux (northwest), Pont des Minimes (north) and Pont Matabiau (north-east).
+Each bridge was fortified with a robust redoubt, providing a defensive anchor.
+The Heights of Calvinet (also known as Mont Rave) situated east of the city and west of the Hers River, were fortified with multiple redoubts, forming a defensive stronghold.
 Marshal Soult's forces were deployed strategically across the city.
 One division held the suburb of St-Cyprien while another defended the canal line.
 Jean-Pierre Travot's conscripts manned the city walls, and Jean Darmagnac's division stood between the Heights and the canal.
-The divisions of Jean Isidore Harispe and Eugene-Casimir Vilatte defended the Heights, with Eloi Taupin's division in reserve.
+The divisions of Jean Isidore Harispe and Eugène-Casimir Vilatte defended the Heights, with Éloi Taupin's division in reserve.
 Meanwhile, Pierre Soult's cavalry screened the eastern and southern approaches.
 The battlefield, now urbanized, lies within the modern city of Toulouse.